slamora/brackets-wiki/Preferences-Overview.md

 #### Extension Manager

 The Extension Manager currently adds files to and removes files from the *user-dir*/extensions/user folder.
-A **disabled** folder is also provided so users can manually move extensions from user folder for disabling, but this is not yet supported in Extension Manager.
+An extensions/disabled folder is also provided so users can manually move extensions from user folder for disabling, but this is not yet supported in Extension Manager.

 ### Preferences GUI